-Writing is an area of identified need based on analysis of historical CAASPP results.
+Writing is an area of identified need based on analysis of CAASPP results and student work.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 District writing rubrics and/or CAASPP Student performance in the writing strand of the ELA assessments has fallen disproportionally below overall ELA CAASPP results.
-By 2023-2024, students in cohort students will improve writing proficiency as measure by district writing rubrics and/or CAASPP results.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Local assessment and/or CAASSP results.
+Student performance in the writing strand of the ELA assessments has fallen disproportionally below overall ELA CAASPP results.
+By 2023, all K-8 students will improve writing proficiency as measured by district writing rubrics and/or CAASPP results.

 Action # Title Description Total Funds Contributing 1 Writing Intensive classes for struggling 4th - 8th graders Writing Intensives are classes for students in grades 4-8 who are overwhelmed, lost, or resistant to writing, or who just wish to improve their basic writing skills.
 The classes will be led by PCI writing coaches and will meet 2 times per week mid-semester to develop essential skills in writing with explicit instruction in the components of writing, modeling of the writing process, and extensive hands-on practice.
-Yes
+Yes 2 Baseline and summative writing Cohort students will complete an independent text-based writing task in response to a prompt that will be evaluated by a team of teachers Yes